navya-dhawde/to-do/README.md

 ### Edit Task
 ![Screenshot 3](./public/img3.png)
 *Here is a screenshot of the interface where we can edit an existing task from our to-do list.*

+## Assumptions

+- **Add Task**: The "Add Task" button doesn't actually add and store tasks.
+It only simulates the behavior by interacting with a dummy API.
+- **Edit Task**: The task editing functionality doesn't update the actual task data persistently.
+It modifies tasks fetched from the dummy API.
+- **Task Data**: All tasks are fetched from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/todos).
+The application simulates adding, editing, and deleting tasks but doesn't persist these changes to a backend.
+In a real application, these operations would be connected to a database.